 The larynx separates the trachea and esophagus from each other and is responsible for the formation of the voice.
 Doctors call the Adam’s apple the larynx and Adam’s apple cancer, larynx carcinoma or malign larynx tumor.
 Depending on which parts of the Adam’s apple are affected by cancer, one can differentiate many types of tumor forms:

 The tumor penetrates the surrounding healthy tissue (infiltration) and destroys it.
 Only in advanced stages does the larynx cancer metastasize.
 This disease mostly affects men older than 50.
 Since more and more women smoke and the consumption of tobacco is risk factor number one, women are getting ill more often.
-In Germany about 3,500 men and 500 women get this disease every year.
+There were 177,422 new larynx cancer cases worldwide in 2018.
 Although larynx cancer is one of the most frequent throat tumors, cases of death are very rare.
-In men, larynx cancer is the cause of 1.5 percent of all cancer-related deaths; in women it is only 1 percent.
+About 0.7 percent of all new cancer cases are associated with larynx cancer.